Alex-Mathai-98/Satellite-Image-Segmentation-Using-U-NET/README.md

 To easily replicate my environment, please clone the **isro.yml** file using **Conda**.

 # Data
 The data for this project has been taken from the Kaggle competition "Can you train an eye in the sky ?", DSTL UK.

+## Explanation (Optional)
+Most images that we capture on phones are made of 3-Bands - red, green and blue (RGB).
+However satellite images have multiple bands.
+The data in this competition had 20 bands.

+1. Panchromatic (Black and White) as well as RGB Bands.
+Often known as PRGB.
+2. M-Spectrum (A collection of 8 bands from Coastal Blue to Near-Infrared 2)
+3. A-Spectrum (A collection of 8 more bands)

-### Step 1
+## Step 1
 Download all data from https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection/data, after accepting all terms and conditions.

-### Step 2
+## Step 2
 Extract the data in the "three_band.zip" into the Data/three_band folder.
 Extract the data in the "sixteen_band.zip" into the  Data/sixteen_band folders.
 Extract the data in the "grid_sizes.csv.zip" and "train_wkt_v4.csv.zip" in the Data folder.